Boot or Logon Initialization Scripts: RC Scripts

 Limit privileges of user accounts so only authorized users can edit the rc.common file.

-/etc/rc.common file can be monitored to detect changes from the company policy.
-Monitor process execution resulting from the rc.common script for unusual or unknown applications or behavior.
+/etc/ directory.
+Monitor process execution resulting from RC scripts for unusual or unknown applications or behavior.

 /etc/rc.local file creation.
 Although types of RC scripts vary for each Unix-like distribution, several execute

 - Iran Threats .
 (2017, December 5).
 Flying Kitten to Rocket Kitten, A Case of Ambiguity and Shared Code.
 Retrieved May 28, 2020.

 - Sanmillan, I. (2019, May 29).
 HiddenWasp Malware Stings Targeted Linux Systems.
 Retrieved June 24, 2019.

 - Paul Litvak.
 (2020, May 4).
 Kaiji: New Chinese Linux malware turning to Golang.
 Retrieved December 17, 2020.